Manage Azure Stack storage accounts

-Learn how to manage storage accounts in Azure Stack to find, recover, and reclaim storage capacity based on business needs.
+Learn how to manage Azure Stack storage accounts.
+Find, recover, and reclaim storage capacity based on business needs.

 Find a storage account